robocorp/robocorp/log/docs/format.md

     # End Traceback
     ETB: time_delta_in_seconds:float

+    # ---------------------------------------------------------- Process snapshots
+    # Process snapshots mean that a dump with information of the current
+    # process was requested.
+The idea is that the 'start process snapshot' message
+    # is sent and then a number of 'log info' messages are sent with details on the
+    # process (such as memory, subprocesses, etc) and then a thread dump is created
+    # (very close to a traceback but the kind is different and the message is not
+    # the exception message but contains information on the thread dumped).

+    # Start process snapshot
+    SPS: message:oid, time_delta_in_seconds:float
+    # End process snapshot
+    EPS: time_delta_in_seconds:float

+    # Start thread dump (message has thread name/info)
+    STD=STB
+    # End thread dump
+    ETD=ETB

     # These messages have the same format (just the message type is different).
+    # Restart Run
     RR=SR
+    # Restart Test
     RT=ST
+    # Restart Entry
     RE=SE
+    # Restart traceback
     RTB=STB
+    # Restart yield resume
     RYR=YR
+    # Restart yield from resume
+    RYFR=YFR
+    # Restart process snapshot
+    RPS=SPS
+    # Restart thread dump
+    RTD=STD